BenLeong0/AlgorithmVisualisations/README.md

 This page simulates 2-dimensional bodies ("planets") in space, and how gravity would act on them.

 - It generates objects of different sizes, the number of which can be adjusted using the slider at the top.
-- The gravitational effect is quite well simulated (under the contraints of refresh rate etc), but unfortunately collisions are currently not very realistic.
-  - Transfer of momentum isn't simulated properly, which is something I plan to work on in the future.
-  - However, I believe the resulting velocity directions after a collision are realistic.

 ![planet-sim](https://user-images.githubusercontent.com/71988019/110112443-abc9b480-7da9-11eb-9297-680e3198aaa4.gif)